Asymptotic stability and blow up for a semilinear damped wave equation with dynamic boundary conditions: Introduction

 From the mathematical point of view, these problems do not neglect acceleration terms on the boundary.
 Such type of boundary conditions are usually called \textit{dynamic boundary conditions}.
-They are not only important from the theoretical point of view but also arise in several physical applications.
+They are not only important from the theoretical point of view but also arise in numerous practical problems.
 For instance in one space dimension, the problem (\ref{ondes}) can modelize the dynamic evolution of a viscoelastic rod that is fixed at one end and has a tip mass attached to its free end.
-The dynamic boundary conditions represents the Newton's law for the attached mass, (see \cite{BST64,AKS96, CM98} for more details).
+The dynamic boundary conditions represent the Newton's law for the attached mass, (see \cite{BST64,AKS96, CM98} for more details).
 In the two dimension space, as showed in \cite{G06} and in the references therein, these boundary conditions arise when we consider the transverse motion of a flexible membrane $\Omega$ whose boundary may be affected by the vibrations only in a region.
 Also some dynamic boundary conditions as in problem (\ref{ondes}) appear when we assume that $\Omega$ is an exterior domain of $\mathbb{R}^3$ in which homogeneous fluid is at rest except for sound waves.
 Each point of the boundary is subjected to small normal displacements into the obstacle (see \cite{B76} for more details).
 This type of dynamic boundary conditions are known as acoustic boundary conditions.
+More results on the wave equations with acoustic boundary conditions can be found in \cite{FG07_1}.

+Before state and prove our results, let us first recall some works related to the problem we address.

+Among the early results dealing with this type of boundary conditions are those of Grobbelaar-Van Dalsen \cite{GV94,GV96} in which the author has made contributions to this field.

+In \cite{GV94} the author introduced a model which describes the damped longitudinal vibrations of a homogeneous flexible horizontal rod of length $L$ when the end $x = 0$ is rigidly fixed while the other end $x=L$ is free to move with an attached load.
+This yields to a following systems of partial differential equations:

+By rewriting problem (\ref{Vad_1}) within the framework of the abstract theories of the so-called $B$-evolution theory, an existence of a unique solution in the strong sense has been shown.
+An exponential decay result was also shown in \cite{GV96} for a problem related to (\ref{Vad_1}), which describe the weakly damped vibrations of an extensible beam.
+See \cite{GV96} for more details.